 For example, knowing what area you’re in is important since warnings are issued by location.
 This is especially important if you’re visiting multiple areas during your trip.
 It’s also important to know the difference between tornado watches and tornado warnings.

 - Tornado watches mean tornadoes are possible in your area.
 You should get your supplies ready, go over your evacuation plans with your group, and prepare to leave.
 You should also stay tuned to the local news for updates on the tornado.

 - Tornado warnings mean a tornado is formed or will form soon.
 You should shelter immediately at this point.

-There are no set criteria for watches since things can greatly change between a few hours.
+There are no set criteria for watches since things can greatly change within a few hours.

 Understand The Qualities of a Good Tornado Shelter